-of our clients with school-aged children report they are now all in education.
+of our clients in Malawi with school-aged children report they are now all in education.

+less children in Malawi now drop out of school to help contribute to the family income.
 80% of our clients have increased financial independence with 89% now able to contribute to the household income.